 A lot of people have questioned God’s love and mercy in the midst of natural calamities.
 Insurance companies even blame God calling it “Acts of God.”

 As Christians, it is important that we know the answer to this question.
-It doesn’t only give us the right perspective and strengthen our faith, but it helps you bring comfort in the lives of those affected.
+It doesn’t only give us the right perspective and strengthen our faith, but it helps us bring comfort to the lives of those affected.

 Thus, I strongly believe that we must answer the question, “Why does God allow earthquakes?”